 There are lots of different therapies.
 Some people find it helpful to use a combination of therapies.
 When you choose a therapy, choose one that feels right for you and choose a registered practitioner.

-There is more information about complementary therapies on our website and in our booklet Cancer and complementary therapies - see page 116.
+There is more information on our website and in our booklet Cancer and complementary therapies - see page 116.

 WORK AND FINANCIAL SUPPORT